midas-network/covid19-scenario-modeling-hub_archive/README.md

 (approximately 34% nationally).
 Teams are free to use existing [data sources](https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-Jurisdi/unsk-b7fc) to estimate these uptake rates as they see fit, though it is recommended teams assume vaccination start date is the same across age groups.

+The teams are also free to use the [vaccination coverage per state and per age group file](https://github.com/midas-network/covid19-scenario-modeling-hub/blob/master/round_resources/round17/new_bivalent_coverage.csv) provided for this round.

 ### **Immune Escape**